Tool #1

 Let’s face it; despite all of the above sometimes an actual dessert, whatever form that might be in, is the only thing that is going to cut it.
 And in that case, here is my guide to the best of the bunch.

-• If sweetness is your weakness, make some choc-dipped strawberries by melting chocolate that’s at least 80% cacao, then dipping fresh strawberries in it before placing on a lined tray in the fridge to set.
-Portion them up and enjoy just one or 2 at a time.
+- If sweetness is your weakness, make some choc-dipped strawberries by melting chocolate that’s at least 80% cacao, then dipping fresh strawberries in it before placing on a lined tray in the fridge to set.
+Portion them up and enjoy just 1 or 2 at a time.

-• If you need a salty hit to top of your night, pop some popcorn kernels on the stove using a little coconut oil, or organic butter, then sprinkle with some organic sea salt, wayyy tastier than chips and guilt free!
+- If you need a salty hit to top of your night, grab a small bag of salted popcorn.
+This is wayyy tastier than chips and guilt free!

-• If you are usually undecided and god forbid munch your way through a sweet and salty platter post dinner, try a spoonful of organic nut butter.
-Even better, scoop your spoonful into a small bowl and stir in the teeniest bit of melted coconut oil mixed with cacao.
-Make it last longer by eating it with a tiny spoon or a toothpick – trust us!
+- If you are usually undecided and tend to munch your way through a sweet and salty platter post dinner, try a spoonful of organic nut butter.

-• Chocoholic?
-We will let you in to a secret – we are too!
+- Chocoholic?
+I will let you in to a secret – I am too!
 Go for Lindt 90% dark chocolate.
 It’s impossible to have more than a few squares of this super rich treat, which is also incredibly low in sugar!

 Tool #2